 - How to install magnetic snaps

-If the presser foot tension is set correctly, your stitches are the same length and the fabric slides through easily without the need to be pulled or guided through.
+If the presser foot tension is set correctly, your stitches are of the same length and the fabric slides through easily without the need to be pulled or guided through.

 If there’s too much pressure put down on the presser foot, your fabric will pucker.
 Not enough pressure and the presser foot will also make your fabric pucker or your thread gets tangled, in the front or the back of your sewing project.